mehdi-torabiv/Country-Information-app/README.md

 Hi,
 This is a test project.

-I deploy this project on heroku and you can see in like bellow. https://country-nuxt-app.herokuapp.com/
+I deploy this project on heroku and you can see in link: https://country-nuxt-app.herokuapp.com/